About Our Website

 During 1995 & 1996 Steve and I also participated in the gathering of plant samples from the crop circles for analysis in the US as part of the BLT project.
 From 1995 – 2000 we visited literally hundreds of formations at ground level photographing and recording what we found.
 For those five years we were totally committed to seeing as many of the circles as we humanly could.
 There were not many formations that occurred in Wiltshire and Hampshire, during those years, that we did not see first-hand.

 In 2000 I became involved in the organisation and running of the Glastonbury Crop Circle Symposium.
 I helped to run the event for five years before going on to organise my own conference in 2005 with Steve and fellow researcher Michael Glickman.
-Held each summer in the Corn Exchange in Devizes, the Summer Crop Circle Lectures is now one of the most vibrant and respected events of its kind.
+Held each summer in the Corn Exchange in Devizes, the Temporary Temples Crop Circle Conference was the largest, most vibrant and respected events of its kind.
+Since 2020, in the light of the covid pandemic, the conference has moved online with the advantage that we can now have a truly global reach and everyone can attend from the comfort and convenience of their own home.
+We now hold the conference in October each year, with lectures and workshops talking place each weekend throughout the month.
+We have also made video recordings of these online events and you can buy access to the Video Archives of our 2020 and 2021 Conferences on our shop page.

 Ultimately, Nick Nicholson was to take on the sole mantle of Circular Review and publish it as a regular crop circle newsletter well into the 2000s.
 However for me, the design of those early editions went onto be the embryonic beginnings of our Crop Circle Year Books, which we began producing in 1999.
 More than anything it is the imagery of the formations that intrigues people, and it is that they want to see.
 Crop circles are fundamentally a visual phenomenon; you need to see them to understand anything about them.
 We were looking for a new medium in which to show the circles, until that point magazines and calendars were the media of choice.
-However, by slightly adjusting the format we came up with the idea of an annually produced photographic book, containing the years circles with room for comment and more general writing on the phenomenon the Crop Circle Year Books were born, the latest (2014) was our sixteenth edition!
+However, by slightly adjusting the format we came up with the idea of an annually produced photographic book, containing the years circles with room for comment and more general writing on the phenomenon the Crop Circle Year Books were born, our latest Crop Circle Year Book (2020) is our 22nd edition – we are currently working on our 2021 edition.

 The 2000s saw a significant re-orientation in our focus of work.
 We became more and more convinced that the circles were linked in someway to human consciousness and more specifically the evolution in our understanding of perspective, proportion, angle, space and time.
 I asked myself the question – “What is shape?”
 In 1997 I wrote the first in a series of articles linking crop circles to sound and vibration (cymatics), this lead to research over several years linking the crop circles to subtle vibration and it’s possible influence on the human psyche.
 It’s where the phrase ‘temporary temples’ originated, as I discovered that many ancient cultures were well aware of this link and actively used certain geometry and proportions in sacred buildings to ‘raise the vibration’ of the worshippers inside.
 Could this be why people experienced the crop circles as special, sacred spaces?
 Our researches then took us onto sacred symbolism, sacred landscape and beyond.

 2003 saw the release of our first crop circle film – 65 Days: The crop circles of 2003.
-True to our artistic inclinations the entire film was shot on 8mm (cine)-film and set to an atmospheric soundtrack.
+True to our artistic inclinations the entire film was shot on 8mm (cine) – film and set to an atmospheric soundtrack.
 It was to set a theme for all our subsequent films, films which have no narrative, but are a visual feast of moving and still imagery of the circles set to an equally inspiring soundtrack.
 Our last film – Altered Landscape: the crop circles of 2011 – goes back to our beginnings and mixes high quality high-definition footage with vintage-looking 8mm footage to capture the mood and atmosphere of the Wiltshire landscape and the crop circles that occurred there.
-Steve has produced seven crop circle films (from 2003-2011) showcasing the best circles from each year.
+Steve has produced nine crop circle films (from 2003-2012) showcasing the best circles from each year.

 Since his tentative beginnings in 1993 & 1994, Steve has evolved and developed his photographic technique to become perhaps the most influential crop circle photographer of the present day.
 His broad, sweeping and atmospheric landscape images of the circles set in their attendant landscapes are widely admired and often cheekily mimicked by many an aspiring newcomer.
 Always pushing the envelope, Steve is continually looking for new and interesting ways to photograph and record the circles from fish-eye to tilt-shift lenses, and a whole world in-between!